How to Borrow Books and More

 The grace period for all materials is 14 days during which fines will be automatically forgiven.
 The fine accumulates during this time.

 Parents and guardians are responsible for books checked out by children or other dependents.

-If you have more than $10 in fines, you may not check out additional books unless you pay $3 toward your fines.
+If you have more than $10 in fines, you may not check out additional books unless you pay at least $3 toward your fines.

 Lost or Damaged Materials